Certora/Documentation/docs/user-guide/invariants.rst

 ==========

 An :term:`invariant` is a property of the contract's storage state that should hold between calls to the contract.
-For example, in some ERC20 contract the balance of :solidity:`address(0)` is always zero.
+For example, in some ERC20 contracts the balance of :solidity:`address(0)` is always zero.

 Below, we provide examples of using invariants.
 You can read more about invariants